-Treating sports injuries, back and neck problems, post orthopaedic surgery, fractures and many other conditions, they work in partnership with our personal trainers, Pilates and swimming instructors to plan and manage the most effective programme for a safe, fast recovery.
+Treating sports injuries, back and neck problems, post orthopaedic surgery, fractures and many other conditions, our physiotherapists plan and manage the most effective programme for a safe, fast recovery.

 To book a consultation please call 020 7183 4436 or email.

 The founder and managing director of Physio Fitness, Shelley qualified as a chartered physiotherapist in 1994, gaining a BSc. and a MSc. in Neuromusculoskeletal physiotherapy in 2000.

 Shelley spent her first six years as a physiotherapist working in the NHS, alongside orthopaedic consultants and rheumatologists and has since worked in private practice, consolidating and expanding her knowledge and skills through training.

 She has worked with many sports clubs over the years, including the British Judo Squad, is a member of the Cumberland Tennis Club, and looks after the UCS Old Boys Rugby club.

 Shelley specialises in orthopaedics and sports injuries, joint manipulations and mobilisations, and acupuncture.

 Emily trained as a sports and remdial massage therapist at the North London School of Sports Massage (NLSSM).
 She is a member of the Sports Massage Association (SMA) and the Complementary and Natural Healthcare Council (CNHC).
 She has a Dip SRMT (BTEC level 5).